2026 FIFA World Cup qualification: Final positions (second round)

 The teams were allocated into semi-finals based on their FIFA Men's World Ranking of 17 October 2025, with the highest-ranked side taking on the lowest and the second-highest taking on the third-highest.

 The winner advanced to the inter-confederation play-offs.

 CONCACAF

-Three nations in CONCACAF—Canada, Mexico and the United States—automatically qualified as host nations.
+Three teams in CONCACAF—Canada, Mexico and the United States—automatically qualified as host nations.
 On 28 February 2023, CONCACAF announced the qualifying format for 2026 World Cup qualification.